 Customers form the foundation of your micro environment, and understanding their segments helps build stronger market positioning.
 Their evolving preferences and behaviors determine product viability and marketing effectiveness.

-Key customer dynamics to monitor:
+Key customer dynamics to monitor include:

-- Changing preferences: shifts toward sustainability or digital experiences require immediate adaptation.
+- Changing preferences: Shifts toward sustainability or digital experiences require immediate adaptation.

-- Buying behavior: subscription model adoption fundamentally alters revenue strategies.
+- Buying behavior: Subscription model adoption fundamentally alters revenue strategies.

-- Feedback loops: direct customer input drives internal adjustments and improvements.
+- Feedback loops: Direct customer input drives internal adjustments and improvements.

 2. Competitor actions and strategies